 5. Who has access to personal data and third parties

 For the most part, personal data collected by the School will remain within the School, and will be processed by appropriate individuals only in accordance with access protocols (i.e. on a ‘need to know’ basis).
-Particularly strict rules of access apply in the context of:

 However, a certain amount of any Special Educational Needs or Disability (SEND) pupil’s relevant information will need to be provided to staff more widely in the context of providing the necessary care and education that the pupil requires.